Lie algebras responsible for zero-curvature representations of scalar evolution equations: Introduction

 \lb{subsint1}

-Zero-curvature representations and B\"acklund transformations belong to the main tools in the theory of integrable PDEs (see, e.g.,~\cite{faddeev_takh,backl,zakh-shab}).
-This paper is part of a research program on investigating the structure of zero-curvature representations for PDEs of various types.
-The study of zero-curvature representations leads to some results on B\"acklund transformations and integrability, which are described on the next pages.
+Zero-curvature representations and B\"acklund transformations belong to the main tools in the theory of integrable PDEs (see, e.g.,~\cite{ft,backl,zakh-shab}).
+This paper along with~\cite{zcrm17,sbt18,sint18} is part of a research program on investigating the structure of zero-curvature representations (ZCRs) for partial differential equations (PDEs) of various types.
+The study of ZCRs performed in this paper leads to some results on B\"acklund transformations and integrability, which are described in~\cite{sbt18,sint18}.